Shadows of ordered graphs: Open problems, and extensions to higher speeds

 \begin{conj} Let $\P$ be a hereditary property of ordered graphs, and let $k \in \N$.
 If $|\P_n| = \Theta(n^k)$, then

 for every $n \in \N$. \end{conj}

-We remark that Conjecture~\ref{quadconj} holds in the case $k = 1$ (by the results of~\cite{order}), and that if Conjecture~\ref{quadconj} is true, then the bound in Question~\ref{quadqu} (if true) is best possible.
-To see this, consider the collection $\Q_2$ minus the empty ordered graph: it has ${{n-2} \choose 2} + n - 1$ elements, and there are ${{n-3} \choose 2} + n - 1$ ordered graphs in its shadow.
+Conjecture~\ref{quadconj} holds in the case $k = 1$ (by the results of~\cite{BBMorder}).
+Moreover, if Conjecture~\ref{quadconj} is true, then the bound in Question~\ref{quadqu} (if true) is best possible.
+To see this, consider the collection $\R(2)$ minus the empty ordered graph: it has ${{n-2} \choose 2} + n - 1$ elements, and there are ${{n-3} \choose 2} + n - 1$ ordered graphs in its shadow.
 We suspect that Question~\ref{quadqu} is much harder than Conjecture~\ref{quadconj}.

+Finally, we remark that the problem considered in this paper is not the only natural two-dimensional analogue of that considered by Kruskal and Katona.
+For example, one could alternatively consider a collection of (labelled) subgraphs of the complete graph on $\{1,\ldots,n\}$ (all with $k$ vertices, say).